k21971/CrecelleHack/doc/variantfixes.md

 - Looking at a tree now tells you what kind of fruit it grows.
   Tourists simply see trees, because they are not familiar with the local flora.
+- Shopkeepers now lock their shops when the sun sets and unlock them when the sun rises.

 ## Conducts
 - Conflictless: Never generated conflict (from xNetHack).